During an ordinary physical five or six years ago, my doctor noticed I had a hernia – you know, uh, down there.

 They were very accommodating, but there was a potential hitch.
 The insurance company had signed off on Plan A, and now I wanted Plan B – open surgery, no mesh.
 I won’t bore you with the details beyond saying I sat on pins and needles all afternoon, waiting for the callback saying the change had been approved.

 As this is written it’s the day after the surgery.
 There is no mesh in me.
 Since it was open surgery I’m left with a ghastly wound – if wound is the right term for a corrective procedure I submitted to voluntarily.
 Very hideous in appearance, with swelling and bruising.
 No obvious stitches; they are either internal (most likely) or not there.
 On the surface there is some glossy crap, as if the incision had been superglued back together.
 I have pain pills but am not taking them.
-Not because of macho dementia, but because of the known side effects.
+Not because of any macho dementia, but because of the known side effects.
 And maybe a few unknowns.

 No comments: